Australian regulator files insider trading lawsuit against Westpac

 May 5 (Reuters) - Australia's corporate watchdog launched an insider trading lawsuit on Wednesday against Westpac Banking Corp WBC.AX, alleging that the bank's traders bought and sold derivative products ahead of a $12 billion interest rate swap deal in 2016.

-The Australian Securities and Investments Commission said on Oct.
-20, 2016, Westpac, the country's second largest lender, "knew" or "believed" it would be selected by a consortium of AustralianSuper and a group of IFM entities to execute the interest rate swap transaction that morning.
+The Australian Securities and Investments Commission (ASIC) said that on Oct.
+20, 2016, Westpac "knew" or "believed" it would be selected by a consortium of AustralianSuper and a group of IFM entities to execute the interest rate swap transaction that morning, information that was not public.

+Earlier that morning, the consortium had signed an agreement with the New South Wales government to buy the majority of electricity distributor Ausgrid.

+"Westpac's traders acquired and disposed of interest rate derivative products in order to pre-position Westpac in anticipation of the execution of the swap transaction," the ASIC said.

+The regulator added that the interest rate swap transaction with Westpac occurred later at 10:27 a.m. local time and the trades by Westpac, Australia's second largest bank, had the potential to negatively impact the price of the swap transaction for the consortium.

-Westpac, in a statement, said it was considering its position and takes "these allegations very seriously."
+Westpac, in a statement soon after the ASIC announcement, said it was considering its position and takes "these allegations very seriously."

 (Reporting by Nikhil Kurian Nainan in Bengaluru; Editing by Rashmi Aich)